unrealwork/atsd-use-cases/USVisa/README.md

   (POWER(last(value)/first(value), 1/count(value))-1)*100 AS "CAGR, %"
   FROM "state.non-immigrant-visa"
 WHERE tags.visa_type = 'B-1,2'
-  AND tags.country NOT LIKE '*Total*'
+  AND tags.country NOT LIKE '%Total%'
   AND LOOKUP('us-visa-waiver-program', tags.country) IS NULL
   AND datetime >= '2005-01-01T00:00:00Z'
 GROUP BY tags.country